yoannLafore/enhanced-unet-road-seg/README.md

-# Architectural Improvements to U-Net for Road Segmentation
+# Architectural Enhancements to U-Net for Road Segmentation
 Testing architectural modifications to the U-Net framework to enhance performance for road segmentation tasks.

 ## Overview